MagdaMlynarczyk/SpiegelCrawler/README.md

   }
 }
 ```
-Note, that the match_phrase query in case insensitive.
+Note, that the match_phrase query in case-insensitive.

-Analogous, searching for the article based on article title
+Analogously, a search for the article based on article title
 ```
 GET spiegel-international-news/_search
 {